Dec 18, 2025

 A third-level warning must be written, will be included in the employee’s personnel file, and will result in a loss of pay.
 Examples of when an immediate suspension might be appropriate include, but are not limited to, the following: unsatisfactory job performance, being under the influence of alcohol or drugs, failure to report to work with no contact being made, any unauthorized release of confidential data, or sleeping while on duty.
 Stricter discipline, including termination or immediate dismissal, could also be applied for any of the behaviors noted.

-E.7.3.4 Termination.
+E.7.3.4 Termination

 If prior disciplinary action does not result in the employee correcting their behavior or if the nature of the violation is so serious that a first-, second-, or third-level warning would not be appropriate, then the employee is subject to termination or immediate dismissal.